fredanada/xore.me/README.md

 ## xore.me

-a anonymous posting site that creates a public directory of curated music across the internet
+*anonymous posting site that creates a public directory of music curated across the internet *mobile reponsive

 ## screenshot